Issue Brief Dec 15, 2021

-Shalom Lipner is a nonresident senior fellow for Middle East Programs at the Atlantic Council, where his primary research interests include the US-Israel bilateral relationship, Israel’s foreign and defense policy and domestic affairs, and Middle East regional dynamics.
+Shalom Lipner is a nonresident senior fellow for the Middle East Programs at the Atlantic Council, where his primary research interests include the US-Israel bilateral relationship, Israel’s foreign and defense policy and domestic affairs, and Middle East regional dynamics.

 Lipner served seven consecutive Israeli premiers over a quarter-century at the Prime Minister’s Office in Jerusalem, where his areas of core expertise included foreign policy, public diplomacy and communications, and Jewish communal affairs.
 Among the positions he held were assistant foreign policy advisor to the prime minister, advisor to the Ministry of Strategic Affairs, special coordinator for public diplomacy, advisor to the Minister of Israeli Society and the World Jewish Community, and director of communications for the Government Press Office.
 Lipner also filled terms as coordinator of the US-Israel Strategic Dialogue and director of the Government Coordinating Committee on Countering Antisemitism.